Mr-Smyth/circles/docs/LogicWalkthrough.md

     This is a page that will display a selected person, at its hub.
     Above will be the parents.
     Below the parents will be siblings.
-    Below the siblings will be the hub person, with spouse if any.
+    Below the siblings will be the hub person, with a spouse if any.
-    Below this will be children, if any.
+    Below this will be children if any.

     This represents a query on the DB, as this information will have to be populated via relationships setup.
     An additional query could be included to check lineage of mothers or fathers (ie mother to mother to mother.... or father to father etc)